An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: Introduction

 Our paper proceeds as follows.
 In \Cref{sec:model}, we describe the double-threshold polyadic WTM and set up the corresponding system of AMEs.
 In \Cref{sec:reduced_dim}, we reduce the AME system to a set of three coupled ODEs using a pair of ansatzes.
 In \Cref{sec:cascade_condition}, we derive a cascade condition.
-In \Cref{sec:empirical}, we show {that the {reduced AME system}} for the polyadic WTM {gives a reasonably good description of} the {mean} time-dependent fraction of {active} nodes on empirical {networks.} Finally, in \Cref{sec:discussion}, we conclude and discuss our results.
-In \Cref{sec:chen}, we compare {the steady-state fraction of active nodes in the reduced AME system as a function of the mean number of groups per node (i.e., the degree) and as a function of the mean group size (i.e., mean hyperedge size)} with those of Chen et al.~\cite{chen2025simple}.
+In \Cref{sec:empirical}, we show that the reduced AME system for the polyadic WTM gives a reasonably good description of the mean time-dependent fraction of active nodes on empirical networks.
+Finally, in \Cref{sec:discussion}, we conclude and discuss our results.
+In \Cref{sec:chen}, we compare {the steady-state fraction of active nodes in the reduced AME system as a function of the mean number of groups per node (i.e., the {degree}\footnote{ {In the present paper, we use the term ``degree" for the number of groups that a node is in.
+In hypergraphs, it is also common to use the term ``hyperdegree" for this quantity.}}) and as a function of the mean group size (i.e., {the} mean hyperedge size)} with those of Chen et al.~\cite{chen2025simple}.
 Our code is avalable at \url{https://github.com/leahkeating/threshold_AME}.